-When someone close to you passes away, it can feel devastating and overwhelming, especially when there is a list of tasks to complete.
+When someone close to you dies, it can feel devastating and overwhelming, especially when there is a list of tasks to complete.
 Make sure you have support from friends or family to assist you through this time.
 This information is designed to help you to keep track of who to notify and what documents you need.

 If available, review the Deceased’s Will and determine: